 Todays post is all about how to grow strawberries horizontally.
-Learn how to grow strawberries easily with this tutorial.
-We will walk you through making these simple, inexpensive, hanging PVC garden containers that you can plant a variety of fruits, vegetables and herbs in.
+Learn how you can grow strawberries in a small space very easily with the help of this easy to follow tutorial.
+If you prefer to watch a video tutorial, scroll down to the bottom of this post.
+Today I will walk you through making these simple, inexpensive, hanging PVC garden containers that you can plant a variety of fruits, vegetables and herbs in.
 The concept is quite simple, but is a real space saver in a tiny garden or garden enclosure.
 We were able to plant 18 strawberry plants for less than $30.00 in just under an hour.
 Want to see how to make these?
 Well, you’ve come to the right place!
 Let’s get started so you can get into your garden!

 Learning how to grow strawberries horizontally doesn’t have to be difficult.
 Over the years, we have found this method of growing strawberries has produced amazing results as well as saved us valuable space in our gardens.

 So the first thing you’re going to need before you head to the hardware store is a supply list.
 These are only suggestions.
 You can definetly make these your own and hang them any way that you like and what workls best for your space.
 I’m going to put a list of the exact items I used and you can go from there.

 First things first, do you have what you need?

 Measure the area you plan to put these PVC pipe strawberry containers.
 I found that most of the pipe in the major hardware stores carry pipe like this in 10′ lengths.
 So the amount you need will depend on where you plan to hang these.
 So measure your space.
 Very important step.

 Also, make sure you have all the tools you’ll need to finish this project.
 There’s nothing worse then getting started on something and then having to stop and head to the store (again) because you forgot something.
 I’ll have a tool list below as well so take a look at that as well.